In a world overrun with snoops of all types, everyone needs a secure and private browser. Here are the ones to consider… and the ones to avoid.

 For our money, Firefox is the secure browser to beat.
 But keep reading to learn about some worthy challengers.

-2. Tor browser
+2. Brave browser

 The Tor browser is a specialized, open-source version of Firefox.
 It is designed to connect to the internet through the Tor anonymity network, a worldwide network of servers designed to make it difficult to associate specific activities on the internet with specific users.